CalilDrissi/dev-reports/CSS - Truong portfolio.md

 Test yourself

-Take snippets

-Get used to writing code on your own.
+Get used to writing code on your own -- get comforable writing code.

-Review code and optimise it
+Review code AND optimise it AND Take snippets

 Dev reports